 When you’re considering furnaces for your household, look for one with an AFUE rating somewhere in the range of 95 to 99 percent.

-For help determining which system is best for your home, contact the professionals at Stack Heating and Cooling.
+For help determining which system is best for your home, contact the professionals at Stack Heating, Cooling, Plumbing and Electric.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
 For more information about AFUE ratings and other HVAC topics, download our free Home Comfort Resource guide.